A Historical Perspective of Ohio's Laws Against Discrimination

 1998: Introduction of an Alternative Dispute Resolution program.
 During the first year, 73% of all participating in the process were successfully mediated

-1999: Alternative Dispute Resolution program recognized by the U. S. Department of Housing and Urban Development with a “Best Practices” award
+1999: Alternative Dispute Resolution program recognized by the U. S. Department of Housing and Urban Development with a national “Best Practices” award

 2008: Military Status added to protected classes